move-elevator/profiler-vm/README.md

 ## Troubleshooting
 ### httpd does not start
-If httpd doesnt start, and you something like this in the log:
+If httpd doesnt start, and you see something like this in the log:

 ```
 [notice] SELinux policy enabled; httpd running as context unconfined_u:system_r:httpd_t:s0